 However, this is bound to change with the release of four new hybrid varieties, which were developed by Luka Atwok Opio, a South Sudanese scientist.

 Since 2017, Opio has been working on identifying, selecting and carrying out trials of maize hybrid varieties to come up with the most suitable ones for different agro-ecological zones in the country.

-He received financial support of $500,000 from Alliance for a Green Revolution in Africa (AGRA) and the Netherlands.
+He received financial support of $500,000 from AGRA and the Netherlands.